The Last Prosecco: Critical response

-The Last Prosecco was well received by audiences, even, despite the changes made to the story, by fans of the novel.
+The Last Prosecco was well received by audiences and, despite changes made to the story, by fans of the novel.
 Andrea Fornasiero argues the film's tone is more like a television episode than a traditional giallo film and compares it to the Italian giallo television series I delitti del Bar Lume, which avoids the excesses of gloom typical of the genre.
 Stucky's Conegliano is a lot like Salvo Montalbano's Vigàta.
 The film eschews realism and ambiguity: Stucky's only obstacle seems to be his superior, but even this character in the end is also revealed to have a heart of gold, showing we are very far removed from any chiaroscuro representation of the police.
 David Lanzafame remarks that the film is more of "a warm-hearted environmental film" rather than a murder mystery: More humorous than dark or violent, The Last Prosecco moseys through its mystery with lots of sweeping views of the Veneto region.
 The light plot serves as more of a guide for the audience to experience the beautiful vistas and perhaps, like our characters, to fall in love with the land.
 As far as it is an environmental film, Padovan lets the land and the people who live there speak for themselves, and it delivers its message with a softer, more humorous touch.